erlend-sh/opensource-curriculum/README.md

 [https://opensource.org/faq](https://opensource.org/faq)

-Not to be confused with opensource.COM, a advocacy site for open source by the company Red Hat.
+❕ *Not to be confused with opensource.COM, an advocacy site for open source by the company Red Hat:*

 **[opensource.com](http://opensource.com) by Red Hat**